Admission only after intake, see https://www.csacademy.nl/en/education/master-s-programmes/executive-master-s-programme-cyber-security

 The course starts by introducing the students to the rational choice theory in order to use self-interest focused behaviour as a benchmark for rational choices.
 The students are then introduced to the information asymmetry concept.
 Actors are usually under the impression that they make informed choices, however this might not be always the case especially in complex domains like cyberspace.
 For example, when it comes to giving consent to be subject to automated-decision making, the individual is much less informed about the consequences of the relevant consent.
 When it comes to how corporations act in cyberspace, it is important to identify corporations as profit maximizing entities.
 This would mean a corporation’s rational choice regarding its behaviour in cyberspace would be influenced by their competitor’s behaviour.
 To better understand how corporation’s influence each other’s behaviour, the students will be introduced to game theory concepts including simultaneous and sequential games, as well as coordination games.
 The course will continue by focusing on State behaviour in cyberspace.
 We will analyse how coordination games can also exist between States and how these games translate into regulating cybersecurity.
 We will also touch upon how open government strategies could also affect State behaviour.
 We will use examples from how big data analytics might be abused through State action.
 In the last course, we will focus on how artificial intelligence and machine learning based algorithms influence the behaviour of individuals, corporations and States.

-basic knowledge and understanding of the root causes of different forms of cybersecurity risks and incidents and how to categorise those
+basic knowledge and understanding of the root causes of information asymmetry and how it affects behaviour of actors in cyberspace

-basic knowledge and understanding of the contributions made by the behavioural sciences (with a special focus on sociology, psychology, criminology and economics) in analysing and evaluating the role of (human) behaviour and agency in cybersecurity
+basic knowledge and understanding of the contributions made by the behavioural sciences (with a special focus on behavioural economics and game theory) in analysing and evaluating the role of behaviour and agency in cyberspace

 Mode of instruction